miyakawataku/fluent-plugin-nsca/README.md

 the plugin sends a service check with the host name "fluent" (the host name of the fluentd server).

-Be aware that if the host name exceeds 64 bytes, it will be truncated.

 #### Service description

 The service description is determined as below.

-1. The tag name (lowest priority)
-2. `service_description` option
-3. The field specified by `service_description_field` option (highest priority)
+1. The field specified by `service_description_field` option, if present (highest priority)
+  * If the value exceeds the maximum 128 bytes, it will be truncated.
+2. Or `service_description` option, if present
+  * If the value exceeds the maximum 128 bytes, it causes a config error.
+3. Or the tag name (lowest priority)
+  * If the value exceeds the maximum 128 bytes, it will be truncated.

 For example,
-let the configuration file contain the section below:
+assume that the configuration file contains the section below:

 ```apache
 <match ddos>